springload/wagtailcommonblocks/README.md

 ``` $ pip install wagtailcommonblocks```

-Add commonblocks to your `settings.py` in the INSTALLED_APPS section:
+Add commonblocks to your `settings.py` in the INSTALLED_APPS section, before the core wagtail packages:

 ```
 ...